smartcatdev/demo-county/README.md

 npm run dev
 ```

-4. The chatbot widget will now appear on all pages.
+4. Your custom chatbot will now appear on all pages.

 ### Alternative: Direct Code Edit